ram-rom/Final-Project/README.md

-User Guide - Ram Rom Final Project
+User Guide - Ram Rom Final Project (TEAM 2)

 This document will serve as the definitive guide for team Ram Rom's project.
-For those of you that have to review team Ram Rom's project this document will provide you with all information needed to test and run our project.
+For those of you that have to review our team's (Team 2) project this document will provide you with all information needed to test and run our project.
 This documentation is broken down into the following sections.